RULES OF GOOD BEHAVIOUR

 Strategic rules & goals

-At the start of the campaign there are 5 areas for side, each one comprises 3 sectors.
+At the start of the campaign there are several areas for side (number varies between specific ATC editions), each one comprises 3 sectors.
 The goal of each side/faction is to control the majority of the areas at the end of the campaign.
 Campaign lenght may vary season after season.
 Of course if one side conquers all the areas it will win the campaign.
 If anytime in the campaign it’s impossible for a faction to overturn the result and win the campaign (example: 3 areas of disadvantage at the 8th battle) the campaign will end.

 Each battle consists in a side trying to conquer an area and the other side trying to defend it.
 To conquer an area you need to control at least 2 of the 3 sectors at the end of the battle.